The 27 Top Alkaline Tips You Need to Know!

 14. Get to know the rules arounds what makes a food alkaline or acid

 It’s fantastic having my List of Alkaline Foods to learn from and refer to.

 But it’s even better to know the rough rules to be able to spot an alkaline food from an acid food at ten paces.

-15. Eat lots of the seven most alkaline foods
+15. Eat lots of the most alkaline foods

-And to make this even easier you can focus your daily consumption to always include my Seven Most Alkaline Foods.
+And to make this even easier you can focus your daily consumption to always include my Fourteen Most Alkaline Foods.

 (…and try to avoid the seven most acidic foods).